seanyoung/hyperledger-hip/HIPs/solang.md

 # Solution

-solang supports Solidity v0.8, the latest language version.
-With a few minor exceptions, solang supports all the language constructs that Ethereum Solidity supports.
+Solang supports Solidity v0.8, the latest language version.
+With a few minor exceptions, Solang supports all the language constructs that Ethereum Solidity supports.

-solang is a compiler, and does not know anything about building transaction or deploying contracts.
+Solang is a compiler, and does not know anything about building transaction or deploying contracts.
 The compiler merely outputs the binary contract and the metadata; other, blockchain specific tooling is required to interact with the contract on the blockchain.